boycce/monastery/docs/model/update.md

 `{Promise<Object>}` A promise that resolves to an object with the updated fields.

-You can also access the native MongoDB output via `result._output`:
+You can also access the native MongoDB output via `result._output`, a prototype property:
 ```js
 {
   acknowledged: true,